HidetoKimura/carnd_advanced_lane_lines/README.md

 The calcuration is summarized in [this tutorial here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 For a second order polynomial f(y)=A y^2 +B y + C the radius of curvature is given by R = [(1+(2 Ay +B)^2 )^3/2]/|2A|.

+Since I already have the coefficient in world space, I can get the position with the lowest y coordinate.
+The center of the image is set to 670.
 ~~~~
         y_eval = max(fit_yvals)